justjunior123/Portfolio/README.md

-# This is my raw portfolio code
+# This Is My Raw Portfolio Code

 My portfolio consists of my most recent projects to date.
 It is a fully responsive website customized to fit any mobile devices screen.